 Smallville featured so many amazing 'ships that it's tricky to pick a winner.
-From Chloe Sullivan and Oliver Queen, to Lex Luthor and Lana Lang, the Superman origin story featured some seriously memorable romances that spawned tons of fan-made videos on YouTube.
+From Chloe Sullivan and Oliver Queen to Lex Luthor and Lana Lang, the Superman origin series featured some seriously memorable romances that spawned tons of fanmade videos on YouTube.
 But above all, Clark Kent and Lois Lane were the best Smallville 'ship, and the one that was most worth waiting for.
-While Lois and Clark's relationship didn't properly start until Season 9, when both started to admit they had feelings for one another, there were so many amazing moments that preceded their romance.
+While Lois and Clark's relationship didn't properly start until Season 9, when both started to admit they had feelings for one another, there were so many amazing moments that preceded that point.

-When Lois finds Clark at the Daily Planet, she reveals that she got a tattoo that reads "Lois & Clark Forever."
+When Lois finds Clark at the Daily Planet building, she reveals that she got a tattoo that reads "Lois & Clark Forever."
 She tells a shocked Clark that he should get one to match.
-Then she pulls him into a cupboard, and proceeds to kiss him.
+Then she pulls him into a cupboard and proceeds to kiss him.
 Of course, Lois's lipstick infects Clark with red kryptonite, so he goes a little wild.

 They end up in the Watchtower, and Lois says, "Last time I was here, I was with a good friend of yours."
-Clark's reply is brilliantly snarky, as he says, "Obviously he wasn't that good."
+Clark's reply is brilliantly snarky: "Obviously, he wasn't that good."
 However, before anything can happen, Clark spots an invitation to Lana and Lex's engagement party, and his jealousy kicks in.